Mauricio Quintanilla (footballer, born 1981)

-Mauricio Arnoldo Quintanilla Flores (born October 31, 1981, in Ilopango, El Salvador) is a Salvadoran professional footballer.
+Mauricio Arnoldo Quintanilla Flores (born October 31, 1981) is a Salvadoran former professional footballer who played as a defender.

 Club career

+Quintanilla was born in Ilopango, El Salvador.

 ADET

 Quintanilla signed with ADET in 1999.

 Luis Ángel Firpo

 Quintanilla signed with Luis Ángel Firpo in 2001.

 Nejapa FC

 Quintanilla signed with Nejapa FC in 2007.

 Second to Luis Ángel Firpo

 After left Nejapa FC, Quintanilla signed again with Luis Ángel Firpo.
 He played with the team of Usulután at the 2008–09 CONCACAF Champions League Group Stage.

 Alianza FC

 Quintanilla signed with Alianza FC in 2009.

 Municipal Limeño

 In 2016, Quintanilla signed with Municipal Limeño.

 International career

 Quintanilla made his debut for El Salvador in a March 2001 friendly match against Guatemala and has earned a total of 5 caps, scoring no goals.

 All of these games were friendlies, though he was a non-playing squad member at the 2003 CONCACAF Gold Cup.

 His final international game was an August 2004 friendly match, also against Guatemala.